amrus/AstroCalc/README.md

 # AstroCalc
-Calculate sun signs with these program!
+Calculate sun signs with these programs!